Frequently Asked Questions

-On some of our trips, generally the longer ones, a Dolomite Mountains duffel bag is provided for you to use.
+On our Alta Via 1 (9 days) trip and on some of our customized trips, a Dolomite Mountains duffel bag is provided for you to use.
 You can pack the belongings you require for the nights at Rifugios, and leave the rest of your luggage stored at your hotel.
 When you return from your overnight excursions, your luggage will await you – either at your original hotel (if you are returning there), or transferred to multiple accommodations throughout your journey, or transferred to your final destination.
 (See your specific itinerary for details).

 Will the Hotels and Rifugios cater for special diets?